 A student may be eligible for a post-withdrawal disbursement if, prior to withdrawing, the student earned more federal financial aid than was disbursed.
-If a student is eligible for a post -withdrawal disbursement for Title IV funds, it will be processed for the student and a refund will be issued within 14 days of the credit balance.
+If a student is eligible for a post-withdrawal disbursement for Title IV funds, it will be processed within 30 days, allowing students at least 14 days to respond.